5.5. Network error handling

 5.5.3.
 Other error conditions

-DTLS handshakes are performed by the DTLS backend library used.
+(D)TLS handshake errors.
+Handshakes are performed by the TLS backend library used.
 This includes handling non-fatal errors and retransmissions.
 In case of no response from the server, DTLS handshake retransmissions are expected to follow RFC 6347, Section 4.2.4.
 Timeout and Retransmission.
 The handshake timers can be customized during Anjay initialization, by setting anjay_configuration_t::udp_dtls_hs_tx_params.

-In case of the ultimate timeout, network-layer error, or an internal error during the handshake attempt, Anjay will fall back to Client-Initiated Bootstrap [4] or, if the attempt was to connect to a Bootstrap Server, cease any attempts to communicate with it (note that unless regular Server accounts are available, this will mean abortion of all communication [3]).
+If any of the above conditions happen, Anjay will, by default, fall back to Client-Initiated Bootstrap [4] or, if the attempt was to connect to a Bootstrap Server, cease any attempts to communicate with it (note that unless regular Server accounts are available, this will mean abortion of all communication [3]).

 Errors while receiving an incoming request, or any unrecognized incoming packets, will be ignored